-The United Methodist Church participated in the African Initiative for Peace and Reconciliation of the peoples of the Great Lakes countries in Africa.
+The Women Arise Collective participated in the African Initiative for Peace and Reconciliation of the peoples of the Great Lakes countries in Africa.

 The Great Lakes Initiative (GLI) is an inclusive, ecumenical movement of Christian leaders from across the Great Lakes Region of Africa who are passionate about their Christian faith, peace and reconciliation.
 GLI brings together seven countries from the Great Lakes region: Rwanda, DR Congo, Burundi, Kenya, Uganda, Tanzania, and South Sudan.
 They meet once a year to be spiritually refreshed and challenged for the work of reconciliation.